This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Norway.

 Can pre- and post-award interest be included on the principal claim and costs incurred?

 Issues regarding pre-award interest arise in most cases where damages are awarded.
 Typically tribunals assess damages as of a date in the past, and interest is applied to this amount up to the date of the award.
-Whether pre-award interests are due, will depend on the agreement of the parties, or on the applicable law.
+Whether pre-award interest is due, will depend on the agreement of the parties, or on the applicable law.
 The general rule is that interest follows the principal.

 Tribunals often award post-award interest in addition to the amount specified in the award.
 Post-award interest is added until the award is actually paid.
 The starting point for post-award interest is normally 14 days after receipt of the award.
 Post-award interest is often applied at the same rate as late payments.
 This reflects the view that a higher interest rate will generally discourage late payment.